momokoko00/Calista-Components/README.md

 - Tab Switcher

-Clone ths project and run the development server:
+Clone ths project and do: npm install.
+Then, run the development server:

 npm run dev
 # or